indimail/indimail-virtualdomains/README.md

 ## Create Virtual Domains

 The commands below will look familiar to you if you have used [vpopmail](https://www.inter7.com/vpopmail-virtualized-email/).
 IndiMail-virtualdomains has many commands with the same name but is a totally new package with all code written in djb style.
 Also the feature list is extensive compated to vpopmail.
 But unlike vpopmail, indimail-virtualdomains supports MySQL database only.
-The idea for doing indimail-virtualdomains comes from looking at how vpopmail works.
+The idea for doing indimail-virtualdomains comes from looking at how vpopmail works (See #History).
 You can extend what many of indimail-virtualdomains programs by creating a script with the same name in /usr/libexec/indimail.
 These scripts will be passed the same arguments that you pass the original programs.
 The man pages for the commands will have more details.

 ##### STEP 1  #############################################
 Add a virtual domain